Busflow Docs

 OperationsBoardingEventCreated, OnboardSaleRecorded, ServiceLegCompletedBoarding behavior, onboard purchases, trip completion

-CommunicationsMessageDelivered, MessageRead, ConversationResolvedChannel preference, response rates, engagement patterns
+CommunicationsMessageDelivered, MessageRead, ConversationResolvedChannel preference, response rates, engagement patterns.
+Hard filter: discard events from Contact records without a person_profile_id link.

 Enrichment Outputs